kaliflowerx3/ZoltriTWserver/rules.md

 - Loonium (overpowered)
 - Euclidaisy (overpowered)
 - Curative vat (buggy, infusions are offered in /spawn)
+- Travelling Trunk (buggy, don't recommend using it)

 :oncoming_police_car: Restricted items (use is limited): :oncoming_police_car:
 - RESTRICTED: Shard of Laputa (used for griefing; if you want the effects ask Kali and i will raise a thing for you)
 - RESTRICTED: Transvector Dislocator (you can hold one but can't place it, can use to craft still)
-- RESTRICTED: Travelling Trunk (buggy, don't recommend using it)
 </details>